Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Divine Techie.md

+﻿## Description
+Add a short description for Divine Techie.

 This ability allows the player to build Tinker Weapons that switch between forms and operate of off exotic energy.
 Only this player can use the supertech unless specified otherwise.